serenahuang1995/Chores/README.md

 <img src="https://github.com/serenahuang1995/PersonalProject---Chores/blob/main/Images/points.gif" width = "200" height = "433"/>

+### Skills
+* Implemented MVC architecture to enhance the maintainability and readability of the program
+* Applied XIBs to implement the presentation of the screen
+* Customized CollectionView, Card View, and Black View to present the screen
+* Used AVFoundation for making a QRCode scanner, users could scan the code to invite people into the group
+* Implemented push notification via UserNotifications
+* Utilized Lottie to display animations
+* Performed Firestore SnapShotListener to achieve real-time data synchronization and interaction between users
+* Applied Firebase Storage to upload images
+* Implemented images downloading and caching via Kingfisher
+* Performed Firebase Authentication to obtain user information and verify identity
+* Utilized Charts to draw pie charts and bar charts

 # Libraries
 * SwiftLint
 * IQKeyboardManagerSwift
 * MIBlurPopup
+* lottie-ios
 * Charts
 * KRProgressHUD
 * Firebase